stackotter/delta-client/README.md

 In the future the project will also hopefully support iOS, iPadOS and maybe tvOS.
 This would allow playing on Java Edition servers, on platforms normally limited to Bedrock Edition.

 **I am NOT responsible for anti-cheat bans, the client has not been thoroughly tested yet and is still deep in development.**

+## Contributing

+At the moment I am not accepting contributions to this repository.
+This is still my personal project and I probably won't accept contributions until it gets to a more complete project.

+## Discord

+If you need help with something, want to talk with me or just like the project enough, feel free to join the community on [Discord](https://discord.gg/4DvrTcEtTX)

 ## Metrics